 1 Principles of bridge plating top

 Absolute stability is desirable for articular fractures.
 However, this may not be possible in multifragmentary fractures of the proximal ulna.
 Every effort should still be directed at anatomical reduction and absolutely stable fixation of the major articular surface fragments, particularly the coronoid process.
 Compression will deform the articular surface, so it no longer fits the trochlea.
 In this situation, the fracture must be bridged without compression to preserve size and shape of the olecranon fossa.
-Small interfragmentary screws or K-wires may improve stability.
+Small interfragmentary screws, K-wires, medial, or lateral miniplate may improve stability.

 A bridge plate is analogous to locked intramedullary nail fixation of a comminuted shaft fracture.
 In multifragmentary fractures of the olecranon, anatomical reconstruction of the articular surface itself is the primary goal.
 Intermediate, nonarticular fragments do not need to be reduced anatomically.
 Cancellous bone graft can be used to support the articular fragments and fill defects.

 Directly manipulate only the articular fragments.
 Excessive manipulation of intermediate fragments risks disturbing their blood supply.
 If the soft tissue attachments are preserved, and the fragments are relatively well aligned, healing is predictable.
 Alignment of the main fragments can usually be achieved indirectly utilizing traction and soft tissue tension.